My Choice: Retirement Savings Plan Member Handbook for State Employees: Receiving Benefits Before Retiring

 We will confirm your address to make a distribution to you from your account.
-If you or your beneficiary is not located, the money in your account shall be credited to INPRS until you or your beneficiary claims the money.
+If you or your beneficiary are not located, the money in your account will be credited to INPRS until you or your beneficiary claim the money.
 There will be no further interest credits or earnings after the money is transferred to INPRS.

 Taxable Portion - Direct Rollover

-Taxable Portion - Paid Directly to the Member
+Taxable Portion - Paid Directly to You

-You may elect to have the total amount of the taxable portion of your ASA (less the mandatory 20 percent withholding for federal income tax) paid directly to you.
+You may elect to have the total amount of the taxable portion of your account paid directly to you.
+This amount will be less the mandatory 20 percent withholding for federal income tax.

 Non-Taxable Portion - Direct Rollover